dart-lang/site-www/src/tools/pub/cmd/pub-uploader.md

 ---
 title: pub uploader
-description: Use pub uploader to add or remove uploaders for your Dart package on the Package site.
+description: Use pub uploader to add or remove uploaders for your Dart package on the Pub site.
 permalink: /tools/pub/cmd/pub-uploader
 toc: false
 ---